Snap out of it: Political ads appearing on Snapchat

 This election cycle, Stowell is the only candidate running Snapchat ads in Virginia.
 However, political organizations, advocacy groups and marketing firms are advertising on the platform, trying to inform and/or influence Virginia voters.

-According to the Snapchat Political Ads Library, such advertisements have received more than 7 million impressions in Virginia this year.
+, such advertisements have received more than 7 million impressions in Virginia this year.

 Snapchat began reporting its political ad history in September.
 The company’s website offers 2018 and 2019 political ad campaign data including money spent, impressions and start dates.

-According to the website, “Snapchat empowers self-expression, including about politics.
+, “Snapchat empowers self-expression, including about politics.
 But political advertising that appears on Snapchat has to be transparent, lawful, and right for our users.”

 Political ads on social media have triggered intense debate in recent weeks.
 It was triggered by Facebook‘s decision not to fact-check or remove political ads containing misinformation.
 On Wednesday, Twitter announced that it would ban all advertisements about political candidates, elections and controversial policy issues.
 Snapchat’s policy is to review political ads on a case-by-case basis.
 The company said it would not allow “content that is misleading, deceptive, impersonates any person or entity, or otherwise misrepresents your affiliation with a person or entity.”